 The School of Nursing advises all faculty, staff, and students that any and all activities that can be accomplished remotely should continue to be done from a distance until local public health officials deem it safe to return to campus.
 Individuals who do return to campus should remain on campus only for the time necessary to accomplish their required on-campus activities.

 The following are general protocols required of all members of the SON community:

 Before entering Helen Wood Hall or any UR/URMC facility, you must complete the Dr. Chat Bot survey and receive a notification that you are clear to go into work or class that day.
 Dr. Chat Bot is a brief, online health screening tool that tracks symptoms and provides guidance based on a few short questions.
 The screening can be completed from any smartphone, tablet, or computer with an internet connection.
 It is also available through the UR Mobile app, which can be downloaded on any Android or iOS device.
 The UR Mobile app can be found in the App Store or Google Play Store.

-Please see the Rochester Restart site or the appropriate audience section (faculty/staff, returning students, new students, prospective students) for additional information about symptom surveillance, testing, and tracking.
+Please see the COVID-19 Resource Center or the appropriate audience section (faculty/staff, returning students, new students, prospective students) for additional information about symptom surveillance, testing, and tracking.

 All individuals on campus (students, faculty, staff, visitors, and guests) should always endeavor to remain physically separated from others by at least 6 feet, acknowledging that hallways as well as exits to rooms and buildings will not accommodate a 6-foot separation.
 When in the presence of others, masks should be worn in addition to practicing physical distancing measures.